 Data preparation

-The dataset used here was assembled from the data presented by the corresponding author (Fernandez-Pascual et al 2015), and is given as a working example in ‘Supplementary Information 1’.
-Users should format their data in the same way, keeping the columns, their order, and their column names consistent with the example.
-The first column, ‘Grouping’, represents an experimental factor other than temperature.
-In the example this factor is species, with the two levels ‘species A’ and ‘species ‘B’.
-The Grouping factor can be substituted for different individuals, populations or experimental treatments, depending on the data being analysed.
-When users have more than one grouping factor in their data (e.g., population and stratification), the two factors should be combined in one Grouping column (e.g., population x stratification).
+We provide an example dataset (Supplementary Information 1) with germination results from a previous article (Fernandez-Pascual et al 2015).
+Users should format their data in the same way, keeping the columns, their order, and their column names.
+The first column, Grouping, represents an experimental factor other than temperature.
+In the example this factor is species, with two levels species A and species B. Grouping can also represent different individuals, populations or experimental treatments, depending on the data being analysed.
+When users have more than one grouping factor in their data (e.g., ‘population’ and ‘stratification’), the two factors should be combined in one Grouping column (e.g., ‘population x stratification’).
 Although the example is presented with two species, the script is prepared to analyse larger numbers of factor levels.
-The second column, ‘Treatment’, indicates the range of temperatures each species was tested by.
-The third column, ‘Dish’, indicates the Petri dish (or other container) number.
-In this example dataset, there is only one Dish for each Treatment.
-In other cases, where an experiment may have several Dishes for each treatment, the script should work in the same way.
-The fourth column, ‘Time’, is the time in which each data point was recorded (in days in this example, but it could be hours or any other unit of time).
-The fifth column, ‘G’, indicates the cumulative germination count at that scoring date.
-The sixth column, ‘PG’, indicates the total sample size of each Petri dish, which in this case is 25 seeds.
-If you have a proportion of seed that do not germinate by the finish of the test that may be empty, dead, or simply dormant, they can be identified and distinguished at the end of the germination test through cutting.
-The sample seeds should always be the number of germinable (including dormant) seeds in the dish, and not the total number of seeds that may include empty or dead seeds.
+The second column, Treatment, records the range of temperatures each species was tested by.
+The third column, Dish, indicates the Petri dish (or other container) number.
+In this example, there is only one Dish for each Treatment.
+In other cases, where an experiment may have several Dishes per treatment, the script should work in the same way.
+The fourth column, Time, is the time in which each data point was recorded (in days in this example, but it could be hours or any other unit of time).
+The fifth column, G, indicates the cumulative germination count at that scoring date.
+The sixth column, PG, indicates the total sample size of each Petri dish, which in this case is 25 seeds.
+If you have a proportion of seed that do not germinate by the end of the test, they may be empty, dead, or simply dormant.
+These categories should be distinguished through cutting or other test.
+The number in PG should always be the number of germinable seeds in the dish including dormant but not empty or dead seeds.

 R and R packages needed

-All analyses are performed in the R language and environment for statistical computing (R Core Development Team 2016) (Supplementary Information 2).
-For users new to R, we have prepared the essential basic information to get started in Supplementary Information 3, which can be used as a complementary resource to understand the following.
-The script we have prepared (Supplementary Information 2) presents the method and, when used with the example dataset (Supplementary Information 1), produces four tables and four figures that we will describe below.
-Before starting the analyses, six specialist packages must be installed into the R library.
-The packages plyr and dplyr (Wickham et al 2016) are used for all activities related to data manipulation and filtering.
-The package binom (Dorai-Raj (n.d.)) is used to manage and analyse binomial data which is a particularity of germination experiments.
-The package drc (Ritz et al 2015) is used to fit a dose-response model to the cumulative germination data, in order to calculate the germination times and rates.
-The package segmented (Vito 2008) is used to fit a segmented regression and compute the cardinal temperatures and thermal times.
-Finally, the ggplot2 package is used to create the figures (Wickham 2009)
+All analyses are performed in R (R Core Development Team 2016).
+For users new to R, we have prepared the essential information to get started in Supplementary Information 3.
+The script (Supplementary Information 2) presents the method and, when used with the example dataset (Supplementary Information 1), produces four tables and four figures that we will describe below.
+Before starting the analyses, six specialist R packages must be installed: ‘plyr’ and ‘dplyr’ (Wickham et al 2016) are used for data manipulation; ‘binom’ (Dorai-Raj (n.d.)) is used to calculate binomial confidence intervals on the germination proportions; ‘drc’ (Ritz et al 2015) is used to fit dose-response models to cumulative germination data, in order to calculate the germination times and rates; ‘segmented’ (Vito 2008) is used to fit a segmented regression and compute the cardinal temperatures and thermal times; and ‘ggplot2’ is used to create figures (Wickham 2009).

 Step 1: Checking whether the data represents the full germination temperature range